openpracticelibrary/openpracticelibrary/content/practice/domain-storytelling.md

 A moderator lets domain experts tell typical examples of how they work – so-called Domain Stories.
 While listening, the moderator records the domain stories using a pictographic language.
 The domain experts can see immediately if the moderator understands their story correctly.
 The moderator guides the domain experts by asking questions, for example _who_ – _does what_ – _with what_ – _why_.

 After very few stories, the participants are able to talk about the people, tasks, tools, work items, and events in that domain.

 ## Why use it?

-TODO
+Domain Storytelling versatile in many ways:

+\- level of detail: from "big picture" to concrete workflows

+\- number of participants: from "thinking tool" for a single person to bridging gaps between departments

+\- tools: pen&paper, sticky notes, modeling tools

+\- purpose: see next section

 ## Further Information